jameskolean/gatsby-jameskolean-tech/_data/post/2020-20-06-quick-tip-synk-security-scanner.md

 npm install -g snyk
 ```

 Usage requires you to authenticate.
+It will pop open a browser window.

 ```bash
 snyk auth